flatcar-archive/flatcar-docs/os/booting-on-azure.md

   </div>
 </div>

-## Flatcar Linux Config
+## Container Linux Config

-Flatcar Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via a Flatcar Linux Config.
-Head over to the [docs to learn how to use Flatcar Linux Configs][cl-configs].
+Flatcar Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via a Container Linux Config.
+Head over to the [docs to learn how to use Container Linux Configs][cl-configs].
 Note that Microsoft Azure doesn't allow an instance's userdata to be modified after the instance has been launched.
 This isn't a problem since Ignition, the tool that consumes the userdata, only runs on the first boot.

-You can provide a raw Ignition config (produced from a Flatcar Linux Config) to Flatcar Linux [via the Microsoft Azure CLI][azurecli-heading].
+You can provide a raw Ignition config (produced from a Container Linux Config) to Flatcar Linux [via the Microsoft Azure CLI][azurecli-heading].

 As an example, this config will configure and start etcd: